WinVector/Examples/SparkTips/replyr/replyrExamples.md

 Be aware of the functionality we demonstrated depends on using the development version of `replyr`.
 Though we will, of course, advance the CRAN version as soon as practical.

-Note: all of the above was demonstrated using the released CRAN 0.5.0 version of `dplyr` not the (2017-05-30) [0.6.0 release candidate development version of `dplyr`](https://github.com/tidyverse/dplyr/commit/c7ca37436c140173a3bf0e7f15d55b604b52c0b4).
+Note: all of the above was demonstrated using the released CRAN 0.5.0 version of `dplyr` (not the [2017-05-30 `0.6.0` release candidate](https://github.com/tidyverse/dplyr/commit/c7ca37436c140173a3bf0e7f15d55b604b52c0b4), or the [2017-06-05 `0.7.0` release candidate](https://github.com/tidyverse/dplyr/commit/43dc94e88a4ab5938618b612bc9ec874de571598)) .
 The assumption is that *some* of the work-arounds may become less necessary as we go forward (`glimpse()` and `glance()` in particular are likely to pick up `Spark` capabilities).
 We kept with the 0.5.0 production `dplyr` as our experience is: the 0.6.0 version does not currently fully inter-operate with the [CRAN released version of `sparklyr` (0.5.5 2017-05-26)](https://CRAN.R-project.org/package=sparklyr) and other database sources (please see [here](https://github.com/tidyverse/dplyr/issues/2825), [here](https://github.com/tidyverse/dplyr/issues/2823), [here](https://github.com/rstudio/sparklyr/issues/678), and [here](https://github.com/tidyverse/dplyr/issues/2776) for some of the known potentially upgrade blocking issues).
 While the [current development version of `sparklyr`](https://github.com/rstudio/sparklyr/commit/d981cd54326b5663b7311d5f30adeec68dacd1fe) does incorporate some improvements, it does not appear to be specially marked or tagged as release candidate.

 I'll probably re-run this worksheet after these packages get new CRAN releases.